Parts of an Air Conditioner

 A little known but quite important part of an HVAC system is this element.
 In essence, it stands between the “hot” and “ cold” sides of the system by regulating the amount of compressed liquid refrigerant moving into the evaporator.
 In many ways, it is the most complicated of the elements in an HVAC system.

 Not to get too technical but, for instance, a temperature sensing bulb filled with a similar gas as in the main system controls the flow of the refrigerant.
 As the temperature increases, this bulb causes a spring pressure gauge to open a valve.
 Alternatively, as the temperature in the suction line decreases so does the pressure in the bulb and therefore the pressure on the spring decreases thus causing the valve to close.
 Pretty simple, huh?

 This element of the HVAC system is located on the “cold” side of the system inside the home or business.
 It is set of coils over which air is blown and then delivered to the living space via the ductwork.
-It gains its name from the fact it turns a compressed liquid is turn into a gas (evaporation) while operating.
+It gains its name from the fact it turns a compressed liquid into a gas (evaporation) while operating.

 This element is simply a fan that moves a volume of air across the evaporator.
 They are an integral part of the air handling systems in that they help draw fresh air into the building.
 It is also the part of the system you generally hear – that is, the hum – inside the home when the unit is operating.